Costs And Financial Aid

 You are responsible for paying program bills directly to the program.
 Make sure that you understand your program's billing procedure.

-Many programs and universities will require that you send a deposit of several hundred dollars to secure your place.
+Many programs and universities will require that you send a deposit of several hundred dollars or more to secure your place.
+Some programs will ask for $2000, which is used to secure housing for you and the deposits are credited toward your bill.
 Due dates for both deposits and fees may differ significantly from those to which you are accustomed at FSU.

 Some institutions require full payment before you can register for classes, and confirmation of payment is often necessary for a visa application.